theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing.md

 For the following components an installation of a custom function module/ABAP framework in SAP is required:

 - **Table**: For most tasks, the installation of an ABAP framework is recommended or required.
 Refer to [Custom function module for table extraction](./sap-customizing/custom-function-module-for-table-extraction).

-- **Table Join**: The Table Join requires installation of a custom function module.
-Table Join component is deprecated, use the Table component for joining of SAP tables instead.

 - **Report**: The installation of a custom function module is required, refer to [Install Report Custom Function Module](./sap-customizing/install-report-custom-function-module).

 ### Transport Requests